cnnrrss/es-kit/docs/Plan.md

 - Wait for the node to rejoin the cluster
 - Enable shard allocation on the cluster
 - Wait for the Elasticsearch cluster state to become green

+## Questions

+Before resharding we must answer the following questions:
+- Index growth by size (how many new docs are created every day/week/month?)
+- Query volume, is this relatively constant?
+Do we expect it to grow in the future?
+- Using your own document id or letting Elasticsearch assign it automatically?
+- How has the index grown over time?
+It was mentioned you started adding more documents.
+How many were added, how quickly, - What is the refresh interval of the indices?
+Since we are doing a lot of updates, can we increase the refresh from default 1s to say...
+30seconds?
+This can be done dynamically on a live index.
+At the very least this shuold be disabled during large indexes `-1` then when indexing is finished increase back to default. how much more growth do you expect?
+- When did you scale to four nodes?
+  - Raising the refresh interval will also help with the explosive creation of segments.
+Automatic refresh process creates a new segment every second.
+Then each search must check every segment (p 166)
+- Are we seeing this?
+Elasticsearch will log INFO-level messages stating now throttling indexing.
+If we're using SSDs we can increase the throttle from 20mb to 50 or 100 to trade   - We can use the optimize API but only if we stop updates on the index. (merges to a single segment.) (p 651, 595)
+CPU and merge segs faster